 If you have more than ten days, tack on Izmir and Cappadocia

 The ruins of the ancient Greek city Ephesus are just outside of Izmir.
-Capaddocia is an array of strange rock formations, "fairy chimneys", and cave dwellings much farther inland.
-Consider taking a hot air balloon ride over Capaddocia - it looks amazing.
+Capaddocia is an array of strange rock formations, “fairy chimneys”, and cave dwellings much farther inland.
+Consider taking a hot air balloon ride over Capaddocia – it’s amazing.